Density of states #

 After selecting the files, click Parse to process the data.

-DOS Plot Options #
+DOS plot options #

 Plot plain DOS: show the total DOS curve from parsed DOS arrays.